Part 3: Access Reports and Graphs

 Summary

-You began by inserting Castle Rock Teleport and creating an antenna field-of-view by using a Sensor () object.
-Next, you propagated multiple operational CUBESAT satellites.
-Using the Access Tool, you computed an access report, an access graph and then an azimuth elevation range report between the Sensor () object and the three CUBESAT satellites.
-Next, you focused on and created an access to CubesatXIV_28895 ().
-Using the access report, you learned how to create external .txt and .csv files from the report and how to export data from STK. sing the access report you learned how to set animation time and how to create a quick report and a stored view.
-The Report & Graph Manager came next where you learned what data providers, groups and elements are and how to create a custom report.
+You began by inserting Castle Rock Teleport and creating an antenna field of view by using a Sensor () object.
+Next, you propagated multiple OneWeb satellites.
+Using the Access tool, you computed an Access report, an Access graph, and then an Azimuth Elevation Range report between the CR_FOV Sensor () object and the three OneWeb satellites.
+Next, you focused on and created an access to ONEWEB-0706_61611 ().
+Using the Access report, you learned how to create external .txt and .csv files from the report and how to export data from the STK application.
+You then learned how to set animation times and how to create a quick report and a stored view.
+The Report & Graph Manager came next, where you learned what data providers, data provider groups, and data provider elements are, and how to create a custom report.
 You ended by placing dynamic data from the custom report onto the 3D Graphics window.

 Continue to Lesson Four: Movies and Visual Data Files.